As we have seen, pairs provide a primitive “glue” that we can use to

 computer is performing a different process (it isn’t) but that we think about

 the process differently.
-In effect, map
+In effect, map helps establish an abstraction

 barrier that isolates the implementation of procedures that transform lists